mamori-io/mamori-api-runner/README.md

 - remove the docker container

-# CREATE DOCKER
+# CREATE DOCKER IMAGE
 - Update package.json with addition libs that you will use
-- "sudo make" (to run on local machine) or "sudo make tar" (to copy docker image to other machine)
+- Run make

+	if you are going to run locally, then "sudo make" if you are going to deploy to another machine, then "sudo make tar"

 # SET CONNECTION DETAILS
 - update scripts/env.sh with your mamori server connection details